amyamyc/si507-final-project-itunes/README.md

 1. First, you should install all requirements by locating project folder and typing in `pip install -r requirements.txt` in the terminal.
 2. Second, you should run the file by typing "python app.py runserver" into terminal.
 After this, the terminal should populate with a link ending in the numbers "5000"
 3. In order to see the user interface, paste this link into your web browser.
-4. Please note: Alternatively, if installing the requirements causes package errors in the terminal which causes the local host link to be broken, you can utilize the virtual environment provided in repository.
-Please activate the virtual environment called "project1env" and type in "python app.py runserver".
+4. If after installing the requirements.txt, you see an error "No module named 'flask_sqlalchemy'" in the terminal, please type in "source project1-env/bin/activate" to activate a virtual environment.
+5. The terminal should show you (project1-env) $  after step 4.
+6. Please type in "python app.py runserver" into terminal to run the file.

 ## How to use
 1. User can input one of these three music genres into the Route 3 (See below in Routes section).
 Genres that can be inputted are "Pop", "Country", "Hip-Hop".
 Please include capitalization as shown when inputting the genre in the route.